 Concerns should be raised with either the class teacher, Leader of Learning, Head of Department, the member of SLT who oversees a year group or the Principal.
-Complainants should not approach individual governors to raise concerns or complaints.
+Complainants should not approach individuals from the local governing board to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.